molenzwiebel/Deceive/README.md

 **How do I use Deceive with a specific game?**
 The first time you launch Deceive, you will be able to choose which game to launch and whether to remember that decision.
 You can also use the Deceive tray icon to launch a different game.

-You can also launch Deceive with `lol`, `lor`, or `valorant` as command-line argument to automatically launch your game of choice.
+You can also launch Deceive with `lol`, `lor`, or `valorant` as a command-line argument to automatically launch your game of choice.

 **Is this approved by Riot?**
-Riot has confirmed that [you won't get banned](https://i.thijsmolendijk.nl/deceive_ok.png) for using Deceive.
-It may break at any time though.
+Riot has confirmed that [you won't get banned](https://i.thijsmolendijk.nl/deceive_ok.png) for using Deceive, but it may break at any time.

 **I'm more of a visual learner.
 Do you have a video?**
 Sure thing!
 Just click the preview below: